skye2k2/triple-triad/README.md

 ## Changelog:

 <details>
-<summary>Version 0.1.2 - RELEASE PENDING</summary>
+<summary>Version 0.1.2 - 2020-10-13</summary>

 - Analytics for completed rounds and matches
+- Add HTML metadata
 - Adjust tiebreaker power hand to have one weak card, to cut down on ties
 - Allow players to choose bot difficulty
+- Improve initial card placement logic to potentially protect more than one side
 - Allow matches against the bot to be easily spectated, and note which player is the bot, as well as the difficulty
-- TODO: Display match ID for in-progress matches
-- TODO: Add click-to-copy-functionality to lobby text?
+- Add click-to-copy functionality to lobby text
-- TODO: Add close-on-escape functionality to pop-ups
+- Add close button & close-on-escape functionality to pop-ups
+- Clean up & reduce size of corner background image
+- Reduce size of card back & favicon
 </details>

 <details>
 <summary>Version 0.1.1 - 2020-06-16</summary>

 - AI improved to always make an immediately beneficial move.
-Multiple attack or defense positions are prioritized above all else.
+Overlapping attack/defense positions are prioritized above all else.

 </details>
 <summary>Version 0.1.0 - 2020-05-23 (initial functionality)</summary>

 ![Version 0.1.0 Lobby Image](_extra/screenshots/v0.1.0-lobby.png)